kevin-chalmers/set08103/lectures/lecture03/README.md

 There are many version control tools available to the software engineer.
 A few of the more popular ones are:

 - [**Git**](https://git-scm.com/) which is commonly associated with popular repository sites such as [**GitHub**](https://github.com/), [**GitLab**](https://about.gitlab.com/), and [**Bitbucket**](https://bitbucket.org/).
 Git is independant of these platforms and should not be confused with them.
 - [**Mercurial**](https://www.mercurial-scm.org/) is a popular alternative to Git, and developed as a replacement for *BitKeeper* which itself led to the development of Git.
 The history of why BitKeeper is not popular and led to both Git and Mercurial is [interesting](https://en.wikipedia.org/wiki/BitKeeper).
+Mercurial, although less well known, is used by big organisations such as Facebook and Mozilla.
 - [**Subversion (SVN)**](https://subversion.apache.org/) which is an *Apache* project that derived from an older tool called *Concurrent Versions System (CVS)*.
-- [**Visual SourceSafe**](https://msdn.microsoft.com/en-us/library/ms181038(v=vs.80).aspx) and [**Visual Studio Team Services**](https://visualstudio.microsoft.com/team-services/) are both Microsoft products, although the latter can use Git as a backend.
+- [**Visual SourceSafe**](https://msdn.microsoft.com/en-us/library/ms181038(v=vs.80).aspx) and [**Visual Studio Team Services**](https://visualstudio.microsoft.com/team-services/) are both Microsoft products, although the latter can use Git as a backend.  *SourceSafe* has had no major releases since 2005, and support was ended in 2017.

 ### Version Control Approaches